 1. SEPA: The proposed municipal code amendments are subject to the State Environmental Policy Act (SEPA).
 A SEPA Determination of Non-Significance was issued on August 8, 2025.
-2. Public Hearing: A public hearing is scheduled for the August 20, 2025 Planning Commission meeting.
-3. Municipal Code Amendment Process: Municipal code amendments are governed by NBMC 20.08.070 through 20.08.110, evaluated below.
+2. Public Hearing: The Planning Commission held a Public Hearing on August 20, 2025.
+No verbal comments were provided during the hearing.
+3. Municipal Code Amendment Process: Municipal code amendments are governed by NBMC 20.08.070 through 20.08.110, evaluated below. - a.

-- a.
 Impacts of Proposed Amendment